LukeJennings1/My-Coding-Blog/README.md

 - Things to do -

+next up:

+Create the ability to leave messages/comments on a post.

-Create a component that takes the api props and forms an article page after click
+Create a secondary website that is forwarded once the admin logs in (IE an authenticated route)

 ---------------------------